bldrs-ai/Share/README.md

 PR requirements:
  - Focused: one logical/wholistic change.
 Less is more.
- - Clear: Well-factored, commented, no debugging, etc.  [Good commit messages](https://cbea.ms/git-commit/).
+ - Clear: Well-factored, commented, no debugging, etc.
+ - [Good commit messages](https://cbea.ms/git-commit/). "a commit message shows whether a developer is a good collaborator"
  - Tested: focused and clear unit tests.
  - Demonstrated: a link to a live demo of your PR hosted at your fork's GitHub pages.